mayan-finance/swap-sdk/README.md

 ```
 <br />

-If you need more control over the transaction and manualy send the trx you can use `createSwapFromSolanaInstructions` function to build the solana intruction.
+If you need more control over the transaction and manually send the trx you can use `createSwapFromSolanaInstructions` function to build the solana instruction.

 ### Swap from EVM: